 In June 2017, the Governmental Accounting Standards Board adopted Statement No. 87, Leases.
 This statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources thereby enhancing the relevance and consistency of information about governments' leasing activities.
 This statement is required for financial statements beginning after June 15, 2021.
-The Council has not determined the impact, if any, that GASB 87 will have on the financial statements.
+The Council elected to early-adopt Statement No. 87 during the year ended December 31, 2021.
+Implementation of Statement No. 87 did not have a significant impact on the financial statements.